1. Home

 But one Médecins Sans Frontières / Doctors Without Borders (MSF) team has been working hard to make a microscopic change that could save lives.

-A recent test found that eight out of ten mosquitos caught in El Manchén carry Wolbachia, a harmless bacteria that’s found in over 50 percent of insects.
-One year ago, almost none of the local mosquitos were.
+A recent test found that eight out of 10 mosquitos caught in El Manchén carry Wolbachia, a harmless bacteria that’s found in over 50 percent of insects.
+One year ago, almost none of the local mosquitos carried the bacteria.

 READ THE FIRST CHAPTER OF THE PROJECT